WilliamAufort/ER01/README.md

+# ER01

+A simple "project" for the ER01 do practize R and all the things around I will never use anymore.

+#Licence

-           DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004
+DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+                   Version 2, December 2004

-Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>
+Copyright (C) 2016 William Aufort

 Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long